Sky Capsule Busan: What to Expect & Must-Know Tips (2025)

 The observatory offers breathtaking 360-degree panoramic views of Busan.

-Top tip: Here are two more attractions along the way if you want to spend even more time in Haeundae Blueline Park: Songjeong Beach (a popular beach in Busan) and Gudeokpo (a small fishing village).
+Our top tip: Here are two more attractions along the way if you want to spend even more time in Haeundae Blueline Park: Songjeong Beach (a popular beach in Busan) and Gudeokpo (a small fishing village).

 FAQ: Visiting Busan Sky Capsule